Skip to main content

 Lang Tools 2581 26-Piece Thread Restorer Tap and Die Set, black

-- QUALITY ASSURED: PROUDLY MADE IN THE USA FOR RELIABILITY.
+• PROUDLY MADE IN THE USA FOR QUALITY YOU CAN TRUST.

 To count the number of threads created in Kotlin, you can use the Thread.activeCount() method provided by the Java API.
 This method returns an estimate of the number of active threads in the current thread's thread group.
 You can call this method in your Kotlin code to get the total number of threads created in your application at runtime.
 By monitoring the number of active threads, you can keep track of thread creation and ensure that your application is not creating an excessive number of threads, which could lead to performance issues.